 Shipping is calculated on the volume of space occupied by the vehicle, so is priced per cubic metre.
-Prices are somewhere between $70 and $80 per cubic metre for shipping a car from Japan to the UK at the moment (summer 2023).
+Prices are around $140 per cubic metre for shipping a car from Japan to the UK at the moment (summer 2023).

 How many cubic metres does your car occupy?

 Calculating the volume of your car is straightforward: just multiply length, width and height (all in metres).
 This will give you a number in cubic metres.
 Then all that remains to do is multiply this by the shipping rate per cubic metre, as indicated above.